ergo-services/ergo/docs/networking/remote-spawn-process.md

 Now when you use `process.RemoteSpawn`, the remote process receives a copy of the calling process's environment.
 The remote node reads these values and sets them on the spawned process.

 **Important:** Environment variable values must be EDF-serializable.
 Strings, numbers, booleans work fine.
-Custom types require registration via `edf.RegisterTypeOf`.
+Custom types require registration via `node.Network().RegisterType` (see [Network Transparency](network-transparency.md) for details on the type registry; the legacy `edf.RegisterTypeOf` still works but is deprecated).
 If an environment variable contains a non-serializable value (e.g., a channel, function, or unregistered struct), the remote spawn fails entirely with an error like `"no encoder for type <type>"`.
-The framework doesn't skip problematic variables - any non-serializable value causes the entire spawn request to fail.
+The framework doesn't skip problematic variables: any non-serializable value causes the entire spawn request to fail.

 Environment inheritance only works with `process.RemoteSpawn`.
 Using `RemoteNode.Spawn` doesn't inherit environment because there's no calling process - it's a node-level operation.